eunomia-bpf/bpftime/README.md

         pid=247322      malloc calls: 10
 ```

-Alternatively, you can also run our sample eBPF program directly in the kernel eBPF, to see the similar output:
+Alternatively, you can also run our sample eBPF program directly in the kernel eBPF, to see the similar output.
+This can be an example of how bpftime can work compatibly with kernel eBPF.

 ```console
 $ sudo example/malloc/malloc